ananddasani/Java-Practice-Course/README.md

 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)
 - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)
 - [Getting started with Git and GitHub](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

+## Contributing Guidelines

+- **Plagiarism is strictly not allowed**.
+Any work that is found to be suspicious of plagiarized work will not be merged.
+- Issues will be assigned on a _first come, first serve_ basis.
+You just have to comment on the issue, asking to be assigned, and it will be done if found fit.
+- Preferably, you cannot work on any issue that is not assigned to you.
+- In case you want to submit an improvement to an existing algorithm, we prefer that you create an issue, describing in detail your improvement.
+This will help others to analyze your contribution.
+- If you have anything else in mind, create an issue, and please wait for it to be assigned to you.
+You can then start working on it and create a PR.
+- All PRs must be made from a Branch.
+Create a separate branch for every Issue you are working upon and once found fit, make a PR.

+Make sure your code works before submitting it :D

 ## 💥 How to Contribute?